 Through DiversityCanada.com's Employers Want YOU career handbook, the DiversityCanada Foundation aims to develop the labour force among the equity groups across Canada and to connect jobseekers in equity groups with employers across Canada who are looking to diversify their workforce.

-Through NorthONJobs.com's Employers Want YOU career handbook, the DiversityCanada Foundation aims to develop the Northern Ontario labour force and to connect jobseekers from across Canada with employers who have career opportunities in Northern Ontario.
+Through NorthONJobs.com's Employers Want YOU career handbook, the DiversityCanada Foundation worked to develop the Northern Ontario labour force and to connect jobseekers from across Canada with employers who offered career opportunities in Northern Ontario.

 Supporting Career Growth: In partnership with the Canadian Federal Government (through Service Canada), the DiversityCanada Foundation in 2006 offered post-secondary graduates the opportunity to launch their careers.
 Under the Career Enhancer Internship Project, the DiversityCanada Foundation made eight positions available in Ontario.
 These paid internships provided youth with the opportunity to gain experience, to enhance their skills, and to make a successful transition to the world of work.